chili-publish/grafx-documentation/docs/GraFx-Studio/guides/cropping/index.md

 ## Cropping an image

+### Entering crop mode

 Select the image (frame) and enter crop mode in the properties panel.

 ![screenshot](crop-button.png)

+You can also enter crop mode by double clicking on the image. (with the Arrow tool selected)

 ### Arrow

-Use the arrow-tool to manually position the image in the crop frame.
+Use the arrow-tool to manually poisition the image in the crop frame.

 ![screenshot-fullwidth](manual-position.png)